Blog

 - Less costly over time

-Case Study: Pathology Lab Management 2025 Guide: The Future of Digital Pathology
+Case Study: Pathology Lab Management Guide - The Future of Digital Pathology

-The Importance of Technical Knowledge and LIS System Support
+The Importance of Technical Knowledge and Laboratory Information System LIS Support

-“One of the biggest areas of concern is the shortage of technology leaders who understand how the technology within the lab works,” he said.
-“Labs need to hire these roles or create an ecosystem where current staff can be developed to fill critical roles like the LIS System Manager.”
+"One of the biggest areas of concern is the shortage of technology leaders who understand how the technology within the lab works," he said.
+"Labs need to hire these roles or develop current staff to fill critical roles like the LIS System Manager, creating an internal ecosystem."

-Guido added that deploying a laboratory information system that’s truly supported by the LIS company with ongoing training will also have lasting benefits.
+Guido added that deploying a laboratory information system LIS that is truly supported, with ongoing training, will also have lasting benefits.

-“Most often, the limiting factors are how well laboratory personnel understand the pathology software, how well the laboratory has designed its lab workflow, and how much the company supports the medical LIS system.”
+"Most often, the limiting factors are how well laboratory personnel understand the anatomic pathology software, how well the laboratory has designed its lab workflow, and how much the LIS company supports the LIS system."

-With the LigoLab Informatics Platform and other like-minded LIS software vendors producing modern pathology LIS systems, lab directors and managers can build their digital pathology capabilities from a solid foundation while gaining an ally in their fight against staffing shortages.
+With the LigoLab Informatics Platform and other like-minded LIS software vendors producing modern anatomic pathology software and pathology LIS systems, lab directors and managers can build their digital pathology solutions from a solid foundation while gaining an ally in their fight against staffing shortages.

 "An ideal digital pathology ecosystem is one where all of a lab's software systems are interoperable, connecting as an integrated digital lab workflow," said Guido.